Our medicines safety optimisation and improvement programme aims to help patients get the maximum benefit from their medicines and reduce waste.

 - Reducing reliance of Medicines Compliance Aids (MCAs)

-- Improving transfers of care between hospital and local pharmacists (known as TCAM) and care home teams
+- Between 2018/20, as one of the AHSN Network’s seven national programmes, improving transfers of care between hospital and local pharmacists (known as TCAM) and care home teams

 - Between 2018/20, as one of the AHSN Network’s seven national programmes, reducing prescribing errors in general practice through Pharmacist-led INformation technology intervention for reducing Clinically important Errors (PINCER)